Smejia723/Trailer-Website/README.md

 # Trailer-Website
 Udacity project of trailer webite showing off 6 movie with posters and trailers.
+To understand Html, Arrays and Classes in a python aplication.

 # License MIT ©